 A: No, written disclosures or disclosed documents, requests for discovery, and materials or depositions obtained through the discovery process should not be filed with the Board except when submitted with a motion relating to disclosure or discovery, or in support of or response to a motion for summary judgment, or under a notice of reliance, when permitted, during a party's testimony period.

 A: While you can represent yourself in a TTAB proceeding, you might wish to consider hiring an attorney to represent you.
-An opposition proceeding is just like a case in court.
+An opposition or cancellation proceeding is just like a case in court.
 Even if you do not have an attorney, you will be expected to follow the Rules of Practice for the TTAB and the Federal Rules of Evidence, which are followed by the TTAB.
 You may find it difficult to properly conduct your case without legal counsel.

-A: Unfortunately, the TTAB cannot recommend an attorney to you.
+A: No, the TTAB cannot recommend an attorney to you.
 Any attorney licensed to practice in the United States may represent you before the TTAB.
 However, intellectual property law (which includes trademark law) is a specialized area of the law.
 You may wish to keep this in mind as you choose an attorney.

 A: No. The TTAB is the administrative body that decides ex-parte appeals, oppositions, cancellations and concurrent use proceedings.
 For this reason, we must remain impartial.
 We can offer general factual information about TTAB procedure, but no TTAB employee may advise you on your case.
 We cannot discuss how the rules and law apply to your individual circumstances, cannot recommend a course of legal action, and cannot comment on how your case may be decided.